senocular/senocular.github.com/articles/js_private_parts.md

 console.log(inner.getPrivateField()); // 'value'
 ```

-Nested classes have their own private scope.
+Nested classes also have their own private scope.
 These scopes have an independent set of private names.
 A private name in an inner scope matching that of a name in an outer scope is allowed but would cause that outer scope name to be shadowed and inaccessible from the inner scope.

 ```javascript
 class ExampleClass {